Harbour Ridge

 No analysis available

-Implied but not universally documented: 6 of 20 current MLS listings include SLAB in construction_materials and historical confidence was medium.
-No public remarks reference a 'concrete slab' or 'slab foundation,' so evidence is based on MLS checkbox entries (possible agent copy/paste), indicating some units/records report a slab foundation but it is not uniformly documented in remarks.
+Moderate MLS evidence: 6 of 20 current listings include SLAB in construction_materials and historical confidence was medium.
+No public remarks reference a 'concrete slab' foundation, so inclusion is based on multiple MLS entries (possible agent checkbox usage) rather than explicit remark confirmation.

 No analysis available